Will Joe Exotic Get a New Trial?

 JOE’S MULTIPLE COMPANY NAMES AND PERSONAL NAMES

-What about all those company names listed at the top of this page?
+What about all those company names listed above?
 One of the most basic principles in marketing is to develop a consistent brand image.
 The problem for Joe is that his brand is tainted by his animal abuse, so he keeps making up new names.
 He really went to town in 2010 adding at least four of the names listed above.

 He says he uses different names to avoid the “animal activists.”
 Joe is not fooling any of the people who fight to protect animals and want him to stop abusing the cubs.
 They find him no matter what entity name he uses.
 The only people he can fool this way are the members of the public.
 One individual, Aaron Wissner, whose posts indicate he simply was concerned at what he saw at a mall and wanted to find out who “Tigers in Need” was, spent what had to be hours researching.
 Some of his information came from prior versions of this page, but much he obtained elsewhere.
 A URL to his research appears at the bottom of this page.